Frequently Asked Questions (FAQs)

 Third, you must give an objective description of the degree program that you have designed, as if it were an entry in the UofL catalog of degree programs and majors.
 Be sure to show how the concentrations that you have chosen, and also specific courses that are included in your curriculum, will be integrated in an interdisciplinary way in order to make a logical course of study.
 Remember, you must show how your curriculum fits the title of your program.
 List your areas of concentration by name, and explain the relevance and purpose of each choice you have made.

 The formal proposal should be a minimum of 500 words in length.
-It should be presented to the Director of Liberal Studies in hard copy, typed and double-spaced, with your name and the title of your program at the top of the first page, or on a cover sheet.
+It should be presented to the Director of Liberal Studies in hard copy, typed and double-spaced, with your name and the title of your program at the top of the first page.

 NOTE: Although your written proposal should certainly reference your chosen curriculum, the degree plan, consisting of all courses relevant to your program, is completed in addition to the narrative and in collaboration with the program advisor.

-GER courses may not be cross-counted for the concentrations, except in cases where a GER course is a departmental requirement for completion of the minor (e.g., Psych 201 may count, in a LBST curriculum, toward the GER/SB and also within a Psych minor).
+Gen Ed courses may not be cross-counted for the concentrations, except in cases where a Gen Ed course is a departmental requirement for completion of the minor (e.g., Psyc 201 may count toward the Gen Ed SB and also within a Psychology minor).

 Yes, but with this caution: it is a good idea to check with the program advisor first!
 We both want you to graduate on time so please confirm the suitability of substitutions WELL BEFORE the first day of classes.